mphowardlab/mphowardlab.github.io/_members/bush-michaela.md

 B.S.
 Chemical Engineering, Auburn University

 In 2021, Michaela joined the mphoward lab and is co-advised by Dr. Chris Kieslich.
-His research includes optimization of Smolyak Sparse Grid sampling
+His research includes optimization of Smolyak Sparse Grid sampling.